jharini/booknotes/system-design/system-design-interview/chapter17/README.md

 1001 10110 01001 10000 11011 11010 (base32 in binary) → 9q9hvu (base32)
 ```

-It supports 12 levels of precision, but we only need up to 6 levels for our use-case:
+It supports 12 levels of precision and precision factor determines the size of the grid.
+We only need up to 6 levels for our use-case since geohashes longer than 6 have grids of size too small and less than 4 has grids of size too large.
+4 to 6 is ideal.
 ![geohash-precision](images/geohash-precision.png)

 Geohashes enable us to quickly locate neighboring regions based on a substring of the geohash: